edramos-lab/StrawberriiesDetection/README.md

 Researcher of the Universidad Autonoma de Baja California initiates a study releated to strawberry diseases by utilizing Deep Learning techniques...
 (2025)

+Use the next command to get access to this repository: !git clone https://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@github.com/edramos-lab/StrawberriiesDetection.git

 This repository containes two files:
 1) download.py
 2) json2yolo.py